sematext/docs/docs/logagent/input-plugin-mssql.md

 ## Plugin: Microsoft SQL Input

-Input plugin to use Microsoft SQL queries as input and stream the output into logagent.
+Input plugin to use Microsoft SQL queries as input and stream the output into Logagent.

 Features: